 There are many reasons for organizations to choose a multicloud environment.
 Each benefit associated with a multicloud approach can prove instrumental in establishing or maintaining a competitive advantage in today’s digital economy.
 A solid management tool helps simplify migrations, and provides the visibility needed to ensure seamless inventory, security, migration, and change management.
 Other top drivers include:

-- Mitigating vendor lock-in: By carefully evaluating the expectations and potential pitfalls, and having a strong negotiating position which makes it easy to switch from one cloud provider to another, companies can harness the power of the cloud and get the most value out of their partnership with any cloud service provider.
+Mitigating vendor lock-in: By carefully evaluating the expectations and potential pitfalls and having a strong negotiating position that makes it easy to switch from one cloud provider to another, companies can harness the power of the cloud and get the most value out of their partnership with any cloud service provider.

 As IT organizations embrace multicloud environments, the challenges in realizing their goals are becoming more clear:

-- Lack of unified security: The security of your network must be assessed on a regular basis as your infrastructure and software change over time.
-Without a unified mechanism to assess your cloud security, you may not catch security risks in time.
+Lack of unified security: Organizations should assess the security of their network on a regular basis as infrastructure and software change over time.
+Without a unified mechanism to assess their cloud security, they may not catch security risks in time.

 There are a number of reasons companies rely on a multicloud infrastructure:

 - To prevent data loss or downtime due to a localized component failure in the cloud